Customizing Large Language Models for Business Context: Framework and Experiments: Introduction

 To simultaneously achieve three objectives, we design methodologies to integrate domain-specific theory with Supervised Fine Tuning in LLMs.
 Our approach involves creating a comprehensive SFT dataset, divided into three distinct parts to meet these objectives: $(i)$ A substantial collection of real-world professional conversation records.
 This aids LLMs in learning and mimicking the conversational patterns of actual professionals; $(ii)$ Utilization of domain-specific theories to pinpoint essential soft skills and core principles professionals should embody.
 We leverage this to select exemplary conversation records, enabling LLMs to demonstrate these skills and principles; $(iii)$ A vast array of domain knowledge in the form of question and answer pairs, enhancing the LLMs' ability to maintain a high level of domain-specific knowledge.
 Following dataset construction, we conduct supervised fine-tuning on open-source LLMs using this dataset.
 Our method employs the LoRA (Low-rank Adaptation) fine-tuning strategy, which is widely recognized for its effectiveness~\citep{hu2021lora}.

 To validate the proposed framework, we instantiate our framework in the context of medical consultation.
-The goal is to customize LLMs to function as professional doctors, assisting with patient consultations, known as GPT-doctor.
+The goal is to customize LLMs to closely resemble professional doctors, known as LLM-doctors, thereby enabling them to potentially assist human doctors in practice.
 AI-assisted medical consultations hold tremendous value for the healthcare industry, influencing both patient experiences and the efficiency of healthcare systems.
 This industry has experienced rapid growth and increasing demand in recent years.
 According to \citet{medicalbotsize2_2023} and \citet{medicalbotsize3_2023}, the market was valued at USD 211.60 million in 2022 and is projected to reach USD 647.29 million by 2030, growing at a compound annual growth rate (CAGR) of 15\% over the forecast period.

-Specifically, we construct a comprehensive dataset for SFT by collecting a large collection of real doctors' consultation records from a leading online medical consultation platform and medical knowledge from professional databases.
+Specifically, we carefully construct a multi-source professional knowledge database for LLMs customization in this context.
+We collect a large volume of real doctors' consultation records from a leading online medical consultation platform and a vast amount of medical knowledge from multiple professional databases.
 Additionally, drawing on medical theory, we identify three key soft skills and core principles of human doctors: professionalism, explainability, and emotional support, and design approaches to integrate these theory-driven skills into LLMs.
-Our fine-tuning process, utilizing 8 Nvidia A100 GPUs, completes four epochs in 60 hours.
-To evaluate performance, we conduct an online experiment with real patients assessing both medical expertise and consumer preferences, demonstrating the effectiveness and feasibility of our framework.
-Additionally, we delve into the underlying mechanisms to investigate what drives performance, focusing on the alignment of conversation patterns and vertical medical knowledge.

-Our results reveal some intriguing findings.
-Firstly, we conduct an online experiment involving thousands of real patients who had recently felt unwell and sought medical attention, allowing them to interact with GPT-doctor.
-Comparisons using the GPT-4 evaluation between GPT-doctors and human doctors indicate that the performance of GPT-doctor is on par with human doctors in terms of medical expertise metrics, including medical professionalism and accuracy.
-It is also comparable in consumer preference metrics, such as patients' perceptions of satisfaction and trustworthiness.
-This finding is particularly significant as it demonstrates that a single model can serve various outpatient departments, matching the capabilities of thousands of human doctors.
-We further validate these evaluations with human medical professionals and real consumers, and the results align closely with the GPT evaluations.

-Secondly, we delve into various outpatient departments to identify the strengths and weaknesses of our GPT-doctors.
-We find that GPT-doctors perform comparably to human doctors and even better in areas such as Internal Medicine, Orthopedics, Otorhinolaryngology (ENT), Gynecology and Ophthalmology.
-However, our GPT-doctor falls short of human doctors in areas like Psychiatry, Dermatovenereology, and Andrology.
-The potential reason might be that mental health-related fields require careful consideration and human experience.
-These areas might need further improvement or the involvement of human doctors when implement in practice.